Integrations

 Restricting by role

-Data fetches and backend operations can be configured to require a minimum role.
+Data queries and backend operations can be configured to require a minimum role.

 Service desk example: To ensure only the support team can view all tickets, we can simply query all tickets, but set the minimum required role to “Support”.